operator-framework/operator-sdk/doc/sdk-cli-reference.md

 Parent command for all OLM Catalog related commands.

+#### Flags

+* `--write-csv-config` string or empty - Write a default CSV config file.
+A default path is used if no value is provided.
+Set --write-csv-config=<path> to supply a non-default path

 ### gen-csv

 Writes a Cluster Service Version (CSV) manifest and optionally CRD files to `deploy/olm-catalog/{operator-name}/{csv-version}`.